sreetamdas/remote-frontend-code-challenge/README.md

 -   Jest + React Testing Library
 -   Node `v10.19.0`

-and that's it! as requested, there's no prebuilt CSS/libraries being used.
+and that's it! as requested, there's no prebuilt CSS/libraries being used; in fact, just about everything has been coded without using third-party libraries/packages.

 ## Setup